BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/03_3_Setting_Up_Your_Wallet.md

 Sometimes, you might want to actually look at the private keys associated with your Bitcoin addresses.
 Perhaps you want to be able to sign a message or spend bitcoins from a different machine.
 Perhaps you just want to back up certain important private keys.

-To look at _all_ the keys in your wallet, type `bitcoin-cli ~/dumpwallet mywallet.txt`.
 To look at _all_ the keys in your wallet, type `bitcoin-cli dumpwallet ~/mywallet.txt`.
 ```
 $ bitcoin-cli dumpwallet ~/mywallet.txt